Do you want to start a blog but you’re not sure how to find the best blog hosting?

 You can either give Bluehost a call or start a chat with a professional technician.
 24 hours a day, 7 days a week.

 How fast do they respond in the support chat?

 I’ve actually measured the time every time I’ve contacted Bluehost.
 The average I had to wait for a rep to join me was 1.5 seconds.
 Yep, not much to measure there.

 Great quality doesn’t have to be expensive.
 Bluehost offers some of the most affordable blog hosting plans out there, but they still deliver top-notch service.

 You can start your blog with Bluehost for just $2.95/month with my affiliate deal.

-FYI: To get the biggest discount, you need to pay for 2–3 years upfront.
+FYI: To get the this discount, you need to pay for 12 upfront.

 We all know blogging is a long-term thing.
 Regardless of your blog niche, you need to commit to a consistent blogging strategy for years to come.
 That’s the only way you will make decent money from it.

 Thus, paying upfront is the best way to make a commitment to your new blogging side hustle.

 If you compare Bluehost to other popular providers out there, you will see that they rarely offer monthly plans.
 And if they do, they often cost 3x or more than Bluehost.